 Okay as a crafter and seamstress, I love making gifts for other people but I have found that many of them do not appreciate them.
 So I wanted to break down the thought that goes into my making someone a handmade rag doll.
 This will so help explain why handmade rag dolls are priced the way they are.
-I try not to over price my dolls but in the end I only make my fabric money back plus a little (way less the an hourly wage).
+I try not to over price my dolls but in the end I only make my fabric money back plus a little bit more (way less the an hourly wage).
 Not only does it take a lot of time to make a doll but there is a lot of thought that goes into each one.
-I try and create a one of a kind doll with it’s own personality and name.
+We try and create a one of a kind doll with their own personality and name.
 The name has become something important to me, I bond with each one, call it by it’s name throughout the process.
 I had one customer ask for a name then my daughter want to name one and I rolled with it after that.

 There may be some Affiliate links in this blog post, which means I make a small percentage of each sale.
 This doesn’t affect your price.
 I also linked a few Instagram photos of each some of the process I had posted about.